-Data input or output does not operate correctly
+Data input does not operate correctly

 - Run the diagnosis program to check that the device is registered and whether any initialization errors have occurred. - Is there a problem with the device settings, wiring, or similar?
-Check the I/O range setting.
+Check the input range setting.
 Also, the input data will be undefined if the wiring terminals are not connected.
 Ensure that the channels you are using are correctly connected.
 Connect unused channels to analog ground. - For voltage input, check by connecting a battery or similar if you do not have any other suitable signal source.
-Also check that connecting to analog ground reads correctly as 0V.
+Also check that a prescribed voltage can input the channel by the short-circuit as an analog ground.